tamu-edu/it-cloud-docs/src/cloud/aws/networking.md

 ### Using Subnets

 When you create resources in AWS, you will need to select a subnet to place the resource in.
 You should select the subnet that best fits the requirements of the resource you are creating.
 A reference table of the subnets and their IDs available in the TAMU VPC is provided below.
+Note that the following Availability Zones are not available for use due to cost reasons: `use1-az3`, `use1-az5`, `use1-az6`, `use2-az4`, `use2-az5`, `use2-az6`.
+Be sure any existing resources that are using any of these AZ's get moved to a supported AZ from the list below.

 `us-east-1` VpcId: `vpc-0c31fe331850b85b5`